Dead Mine: Plot

-Rie and Stanley, meanwhile, are captured by the gas mask wearing figure, a Japanese soldier who refuses to admit the war is over.
-Stanley manages to disarm the soldier and Rie shows him footage of the Japanese surrender on the USS Missouri on her iPad, causing the soldier to break down.
-Captain Prawa’s group is attacked by one of the creatures, which stabs Price, being shot several times in the process without effect, before Sergeant Papa Snake kills it with an improvised spear.
-The Japanese soldier reveals that a type of gas Unit 731 was experimenting with had driven the prisoners insane and mutated them into monstrous creatures, and he and his fellow soldiers had likewise been mutated as part of an experiment to create “super soldiers”.
+Stanley and Rie are captured by a Japanese soldier in a gas mask who refuses to accept that the war has ended.
+After Stanley disarms him, Rie shows him footage of the Japanese surrender aboard the USS Missouri on her iPad, causing him to break down.
+He explains that a gas developed by Unit 731 drove prisoners insane and mutated them into monsters, while he and other soldiers were similarly transformed as part of an attempt to create “super soldiers”.